Zorander62/nextperson-prisma/README.md

 # Project Documentation

+this is the second changes

 ## Getting Started

 If you have just downloaded this repo, then the first thing you need to do is

 '''bash
 npm install
 '''

 First, run the development server: